Ahaeflig/NHL-Inspector/ProcessBook/README.md

 Key things to note are:
 * We get data dynamically from the NHL league API so the visualization is always up to date.
 * We use jquery to get the data asynchronously
+* We try to use modern Javascript syntax
 * ...